Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/what-is-eop.md

 ### Geospatial Analysis Data

-While similar to Geospatial context data, Geospatial Analysis Data can be combined with environmental observations to identify trends and in generate predictive models.
+While similar to Geospatial context data, Geospatial Analysis Data can be combined with environmental observations to identify trends and in-turn generate predictive models.

-For a example, using a river network graph to model downstream flow, combined with observations at a river site would help determine how water quality at the river site impacts downstream water quality.
+For example, using a river network graph to model downstream flow, combined with observations at a river site would help determine how water quality at the river site impacts downstream water quality.